smorad/um_cisc_7026/lecture_12_transformers.typ

 This is a vector of sentences, but transformer input is $bb(R)^(T times d_x)$ #pause

-What if we represent a sentence like this
+We represent a sentence like this

 $ underbrace(vec(
     "John",